-Figure III-26 SMPS particle volume concentration emissions during the regeneration event.
+Figure III-25 EEPS particle number concentration and particle volume contours emissions during the regeneration event.
 Test3 emission of many large particles beginning at 2000 seconds and many small particles before the DOC exhaust temperature decreased, see Figure III-2 and III-8.
 The large emission of small particles again appears in Figure III-28 as the exhaust temperature of the DOC increases to the design condition.
 For the continuation of the regeneration, Test1(b), the particle concentrations in Figure III-29 reach the same value as the later times in Figure III-28, and these concentration levels are at, near, or very close to the maximum concentration levels that can be recorded by the EEPS.
 It should also be noted that large particles in Figure III-28 are being under recorded due to the EEPS maximum size limitation of particles greater than 560 nm.